Post

 Thoughts on Starting a GitHub Blog

-1. Why Start a GitHub Blog?
+1. Why I Start a GitHub Blog?

+I needed a place where I could look back at what I learned.
 That’s why I started a GitHub blog.
-I wanted to learn about creating a Git blog using GitHub Pages and Jekyll, which is a field I’m not familiar with.
-I needed a place to organize what I studied, so I decided to create one.
+I wanted to learn about creating a Git blog using GitHub Pages and Jekyll, which was a field I wasn’t familiar with.
+I actively tried to learn about making GitHub blog, which was a new field for me.

 2. Difficulties in Creating a GitHub Blog

 I didn’t start by following the Jekyll tutorial; instead, I used open-source blog codes and themes available on GitHub to create one directly.
-Using the existing GitHub blog themes, you can create a sufficiently attractive blog, and if you have frontend knowledge, you can customize the blog to your liking.
+Using the existing GitHub blog themes, you can create a sufficiently attractive blog, and if you have frontend knowledge, you can customize the blog to fit your liking.
 However, the challenging part was dealing with unexpected errors when running the blog’s local server or deploying it with GitHub Actions.
-If you don’t have experience solving such errors as a developer, I think the entry barrier is higher compared to other blog creation tools.
-I also resolved the Git blog errors by referring to other people’s blogs.
+Another challenge was modifying CSS, which is always tricky T_T

 3. Blog Content